 When you are a small business owner, your bank can be your best friend.
 It can also be a source of frustration or, worse, a source of unexpected and unnecessary costs.
 Choosing the right bank for your small business is important.
 Here are some to consider.

-Santander Bank offers three different checking accounts for businesses of different sizes.
-Small businesses that typically have 50 or fewer transactions each month can choose the Basic Business Checking account.
-You don’t pay for the first 50 transactions, and subsequent transactions are $0.60 each.
-The monthly fee of $7.50 can be waived if you maintain a $1,500 average daily balance in your checking account.
+Santander Bank offers two different checking accounts for businesses of different sizes.
+Small businesses that typically have 300 or fewer transactions each month can choose the Basic Business Checking account.
+You don’t pay for the first 300 transactions, and subsequent transactions are $0.60 each.
+The monthly fee of $15 can be waived if you maintain a $5,000 average daily balance in your checking account.

-Chase provides a full suite of business services, which they call Chase Business Complete Banking.
+Chase provides a full suite of business services, which they call Chase Business Complete Banking℠.

-The Chase Business Complete checking account includes Chase QuickAccept, which lets you accept card payments 24/7, anywhere in the U.S., using the Chase Mobile app.
+The Chase Business Complete account lets you accept card payments 24/7, anywhere in the U.S., using the Chase Mobile® app.
 Fees are transparent — you pay 2.6% plus $0.10 for tap, dip or swipe transactions, and 3.5% plus $0.10 for manual transactions.
 You also get same-day deposits, which can help your cash flow.
-There’s a $15 monthly services fee, but you can waive it with a $2,000 minimum daily balance or $2,000 in purchases with your Chase Ink Business credit card.
+There’s a $15 monthly service fee, but you can waive it with a $2,000 minimum daily balance or $2,000 in purchases with your Chase Ink® Business credit card.

 Chase also has a variety of business credit cards to choose from.
-The Ink Business Unlimited card gives you unlimited 1.5% cash back on every business purchase.
+The Ink Business Unlimited® card gives you unlimited 1.5% cash back on every business purchase.
 It has a $0 annual fee and a 0% APR introductory interest rate for the first 12 months.
-After that, the rate ranges from APR.
-New cardmembers get a $750 cash back bonus when they spend $7,500 on purchases in the first three months.
+After that, the variable rate ranges from APR.
+New cardmembers get a $900 cash-back bonus when they spend $6,000 on purchases in the first three months.

 PNC Bank has a wide range of business banking services, including business checking, business savings, credit cards and business lending.
 They also offer PNC Merchant Services, which includes representatives who can help you determine the best payment processing solution for your business.
 They offer e-commerce solutions for online businesses, as well as in-person solutions with a contactless and chip card reader or a point of sale system.

-Through Sept.
-30, you can earn $200 when you open a new Business Checking or Business Checking Plus account.
-In each of the first three statement cycles, you must maintain a minimum average ledger balance of $5,000 and make at least 20 total Visa debit card transactions.
+Through March 31, 2023, you can earn $200 when you open a new Business Checking or Business Checking Plus account.
+In each of the first three statement cycles, you must maintain a minimum average ledger balance of $5,000 and make at least 20 total qualifying Visa debit card transactions.

 Or, if you open a Treasury Enterprise Plan or Analysis Business Checking account and maintain a minimum average ledge balance of $30,000 for the first three statement cycles, you’ll get $500.